cyclejs-community/component-combinators/documentation/m component - merge default functions.md

 ```

 ### Rules
-- in the parent component's DOM, slots can be repeated.
+- there can be several children defining content for one given slot.
 For example, this is a valid proposition :
 ```html
 <fancy-tabs>
   <button slot="title">Title</button>